 SEPA is the Single Euro Payments Area which enables payment transfers in euro between accounts in SEPA countries.

-The UK Government committed to keep its payment rules in line with SEPA in order to continue its access post-Brexit.
+The UK Government has committed to keeping its payment rules in line with SEPA in order to continue its access after the transition period.
 Continued access has now been approved and Brexit should not affect transfers in euro moving between accounts in the UK and accounts in the EU.

-The majority of insurance firms selling policies from the UK and Gibraltar into Ireland are implementing plans to ensure service continuity post-Brexit.
+The majority of insurance firms selling policies from the UK and Gibraltar into Ireland are implementing plans to ensure service continuity after the transition period.

 The Central Bank advises that if you have any concerns about your insurance policy, you should contact your insurance provider.